Wall Street set for gains at end of blistering week

 Shares of U.S. banks including Bank of America Corp (BAC.N), Citigroup Inc (C.N), JPMorgan Chase & Co (JPM.N) rose more than 2%.
 Bank stocks .SPXBK, however, were still headed for their fifth weekly decline as investors eyed a future likely to include widespread loan defaults.

 Oil majors Exxon Mobil Corp (XOM.N) and Chevron Corp (CVX.N) rose more than 7% as oil prices rebounded.
-[O/R]

 At 08:30 a.m.
 ET, Dow e-minis 1YMcv1 rose 1.55% and S&P 500 e-minis EScv1 were up 0.99%.